enricorox/variant-classifier/README.md

 - `python xgbclassifier.py --help`

 ## Cite
-If you use this repo in your work, please cite (paper under submission)
+If you use this repo in your work, please cite

 ```
 @article{ml2025phenotype,